 Message from the Director:

 SPIR, a State University of New York (SUNY) grant program, fills a gap in state industrial assistance programs through technically advanced, multidisciplinary assistance delivered on a fast turnaround basis to New York State companies.
-Companies receiving SPIR funds – which typically average about one-third of the overall project cost – have access to more than 50 UB faculty engineers and applied scientists from the seven schools of engineering.
+SPIR funds, which typically lower the project cost by 30 to 40 percent, provide access to staff, students and resources of UB’s seven schools of engineering.

 Timothy Leyh, Executive Director

 UB TCIE, under the aegis of UB’s School of Engineering and Applied Sciences, is the regional administrator for New York State’s Strategic Partnership for Industrial Resurgence (SPIR) program.
 The SPIR program offers an engineering resource that is unparalleled in New York State.

 Department researchers are pursuing engineering of tissue equivalents mimicking the native pancreas.
 Here a tissue section from mouse pancreas shows the insulin-producing cells fluorescing green against the rest of the pancreatic tissue (exocrine tissue) fluorescing red.

 MCEER is one of the foremost centers of its kind in the world.
 MCEER's overall goal is to enhance the seismic resiliency of communities through improved engineering and management tools for critical infrastructure systems, water supply, electric power, hospitals, transportation systems.

 MAE's Automation, Robotics, and Mechatronics Laboratory is conducting research both on the theoretical formulation and experimental validation of such novel mechatronic systems as multi-robot collaboration.